 Welcome to Newcastle!

 We are a world-class university with a thriving international community.
-Currently we have students from over 120 different countries including more than 150 students from the United States.
+Currently we have students from over 120 different countries including more than 60 Canadian students.

 If you are thinking about joining us, we are here to help you every step of the way.

 We have a strong global reputation for our high quality teaching and research.
 Choose from hundreds of undergraduate and postgraduate degrees on offer.

 Newcastle is friendly, multicultural and safe.
 The city centre is just a few minutes' walk from the campus, and we're also close to the beach and countryside.

 At Newcastle, you will develop connections with fellow students from around the world.